-Sneak Peak: One of Charlie's Love & Lobsters posts that appear throughout the book:
+Sneak Peak: One of Charlie's Love & Lobsters blog posts:

 A Maine lobsterman will never pull an empty pot.
 It literally cannot happen.
 In fact, we harvest all sorts of life from the deep.
 The unpleasant surprise of a monkfish is common enough, a creature that’s nicknamed the Sea Devil for its vicious bite and matching attitude.
 I’ve hauled up horseshoe crabs, those living fossils that have existed for four-hundred-and-forty-five million years, scurrying along the ocean’s floor long before dinosaurs existed on land.
 And I’ve always felt a little lucky to pull up a Sea Raven, a fish named for its enormous pectoral fins that were once wings before the critter settled into its resolute existence as a bottom dweller.
 Once, I caught a boot.
 A prank, for sure.
 But a boot nonetheless.